geodynamics/aspect/doc/sphinx/parameters/Melt_20settings.md

 **Pattern:** [Double -MAX_DOUBLE...MAX_DOUBLE (inclusive)]

 **Documentation:** The factor by how much the Darcy coefficient K\_D in a cell can be smaller than the reference Darcy coefficient for this cell still to be considered a melt cell (for which the melt transport equations are solved).
 For smaller Darcy coefficients, the Stokes equations (without melt) are solved instead.
-Only used if &lsquo;&lsquo;Include melt transport&rsquo;&rsquo; is true.
+Only used if &ldquo;Include melt transport&rdquo; is true.

 (parameters:Melt_20settings/Use_20discontinuous_20compaction_20pressure)=
 ### __Parameter name:__ Use discontinuous compaction pressure